MIDS-scaling-up/v2/week1/hw/Readme.md

 sudo ln -s /media/nvidia/<drivename>/docker /var/lib/docker
 ```
 Now your Docker work will automatically be stored on this external drive.
 The new "docker" directory in /var/lib is a softlink: every time Docker calls on that, it'll actually be pulling from the original "docker" directory in the external drive.
 Just remember to hook it up when working with Docker.

+### Creating a base CUDA docker image for the Jetson
+Follow instructions from Chris Dye to complete this step